Brain Aneurysm Risk Factors

 However, when they do rupture the consequences can be devastating.
 If the aneurysm ruptures it will cause a rare type of stroke, known as a subarachnoid haemorrhage.
 Subarachnoid haemorrhage due to an aneurysm, accounts for about 5 to 10% of all strokes.

-Therefore the critical thing that your specialist will be determining is how likely it is that your aneurysm will rupture.
+When your aneurysm is discovered incidentally before it has bled, the critical thing that your specialist will be determining is how likely it is that your aneurysm will rupture.
 To determine this they will ask you about risk factors such as family history, exposure to cigarette smoking, uncontrolled high blood pressure and other uncommon but related diseases.

 Your specialist will then study your scans closely, looking at the location, shape and most importantly, the size of your aneurysm.
 In principle the larger and more irregular your aneurysm is, the higher the risk of rupture is.

 There is still a variation in thought about how big is too big with regards to an aneurysm.
 Most practitioners would be concerned about aneurysms that were larger than 7mm, but in some cases even smaller aneurysms are a concern.
 This is why it is important to get a specialist opinion, to discuss your specific risk profile.